liukai/Sorted-List/README.md

 Overview
 =========================
-The program is primarily composed by 2 parts:
+The program is primarily composed of 2 parts:

 * Network communication: This part handles the upper level network communication, such as transfer command/data between server and client, parse the incoming request, etc.
 * Concurrent Data Structure: I implement 2 basic concurrent data structure: